Funeral planned for Missouri teen shot by police as clashes persist

 SIMMERING DIVISIONS

-Public reaction to the police response in Ferguson was mixed nationally, showing divisions along color and political lines, according to a Reuters/IPSOS poll released on Tuesday.
+Public reaction to the police response in Ferguson was mixed nationally, showing divisions along colour and political lines, according to a Reuters/IPSOS poll released on Tuesday.

 “There’s certainly not universal support on this particular issue – there’s a lot of divisiveness,” said IPSOS pollster Julia Clark.